romarioR99/Romario/README.md

 1) entrar a roles
 2) ejecutar      ./easy.sh

-* Para jecutarlo paso a paso
+* Para ejecutarlo paso a paso

 ---- PASOS A SEGUIR ---
 1)   entrar a la carpeta roles